Accenture/mercury-nodejs/guides/CHAPTER-1.md

 primitive value or JSON objects to be transported using standard event envelopes.

 In the above example, the unique "route name" of the function is "hello.world".

+You can define instances, isPublic and isInterceptor in the `preload` annotation.
+The default values are instances=1, isPublic=false and isInterceptor=false.
+In the example, the number of instances is set to 10.
+You can set the number of instances from 1 to 500.

 > Writing code in the first principle of "input-process-output" promotes Test Driven Development (TDD) because interface contact is clearly defined.
 Self-containment means code is more readable.